 Keep up with hygiene and get dressed up every once in a while.
 “Don’t get sloppy in your relationship,” says Eagen.
 “Keep it special.”
 When you start paying less attention to your appearance, you send the message to your spouse that you just don’t care and you’re not really interested in maintaining the attraction between the two of you.
-You should be sending the signal that you’re still hot for your spouse – and you want to keep it that way!
+You should be sending the signal that you’re still attracted to your spouse – and you want to keep it that way.

 Maintain Your Individuality

 Hang onto your friends and family.
-Just because you’re married does not mean you should abandon everyone and everything that existed in your life before the wedding.
+Just because you’re married doesn't mean you should abandon everyone and everything that existed in your life before the wedding.
 You still need social outlets to re-energize yourself for your spouse.
 “Don’t expect your partner to be your everything,” warns Eagan.

 Have Good Sex

-Sex is a vital part of the marriage relationship.
-You should make sure your sex life is satisfying for both of you.
-If there are physical problems affecting your performance, you should see a doctor and discuss the situation with him or her and your spouse.
+Sex is a vital part of the marriage relationship, so you should make sure your sex life is satisfying for both of you.
+If there are physical problems affecting your performance, you should see a doctor and discuss the situation with them as well as your spouse.

 Be Ready for the After-the-Wedding Blues